 École Connaught Community School

 The school is also an important landmark in the historic Cathedral neighbourhood.
 It bookends the city’s most significant and high profile heritage corridor.
-It occupies the intersection of the Cathedral Area’s two main thoroughfares (13th Avenue and Elphinstone Street).
+It occupies the intersection of the Cathedral Area’s two main thoroughfares (13th Avenue and Elphinstone Street) and sits directly opposite Connaught Library (1930) also designed by Puntin.
 The school does not have a heritage designation.
 It has, however, been named in the Neighbourhood Development Plan for the Cathedral Area as a significant heritage property that should be rehabilitated and restored wherever possible.

 A 2010 engineering report stated that Connaught was near the limits of safe occupancy and that a plan for repair or replacement must be in place within five years.
-An engineering inspection found the structure highly compromised: there was floor heave, foundation movement, and cracks in the roof slabs, some precipitated by the removal of architectural features like the exterior cornice.
+A visual engineering inspection found the structure highly compromised: there was floor heave, foundation movement, and cracks in the roof slabs, some precipitated by the removal of architectural features like the exterior cornice.
 The engineering firm provided an estimate of $6.25 million to stabilize the building.
-Based on this, consultant P3Architecture provided cost estimates: $18.9 million for demolition and replacement, and $23.2 million for restoration and large scale renovation to modify the interior to align with the latest pedagogical practices.
-The consultant pointed out that the Ministry of Education will likely support the cheaper replacement option.
+Based on this, consultant James Youk of P3Architecture provided two cost estimates: $19 million for demolition and replacement, and $23 million for restoration and large scale renovation to modify the interior to align with the latest pedagogical practices.
+Mr. Youk pointed out that the Ministry of Education will likely support the cheaper replacement option.
 Another complicating threat is a strict provincial funding formula that calculates square metres per student, and Connaught’s generous rooms and hallways work against it.
-Finally, and most importantly, Regina Public Schools has publicly stated that it is solely in the business of education and is that it does not see a connection between education, heritage conservation and neighbourhood planning.
+Finally, and most importantly, Regina Public Schools has publicly stated that it is solely in the business of education and that it does not see a connection between education, heritage conservation and neighbourhood planning.
 Board officials have also stated that heritage schools are incompatible with modern education techniques because the spaces are too inflexible.

 In May 2012, the Regina Public School Board fast-tracked a series of consultative meetings that many participants thought seemed geared toward gaining community support for demolition.
+This was evidenced by a presentation that showed only new buildings as potential examples.
 At a public meeting on June 19, P3 Architecture presented the results of their public consultation and it showed overwhelming community support for the option to retain and rehabilitate the school.
 This report has now been sent to Regina Public Schools for deliberation, which will in turn forward a dollar request to the Ministry of Education.
+There is the expectation that a decision to renovate or demolish will happen quickly and neighbourhood residents are very concerned.
+In a similar recent case regarding Scott Collegiate, another historic Regina school, the Ministry stated the province would not pay an additional $2 million to make renovation feasible, leading to a plan to demolish the building.